-..
 Up to this point, only the conditions under which the discovery could occur have been established; we have not yet shown that it does.
 We make this distinction to protect the inquiry from both exaggeration and dismissal.
 However, preparation must now give way to demonstration.
 Hence, we now ask a more concrete question: What happens when the Torah’s own name is analyzed under these rules?

 Chapter 4

-The name of the Torah
+The Name of the Torah